wet-boew/wet-boew-documentation/projects-en.md

 {:/}

 The following project idea (feature request) was brought up, but there is no known official development team that are working on it.
 If you are interested to take over and lead one of the following project, please contact us by submitting an [issue on github](https://github.com/wet-boew/wet-boew/issues/new) or by joining us at the Roadmap meeting.
 The roadmap meeting information are available on the wet-boew group on [GCcollab.ca](https://gccollab.ca/login)

+### DatePicker

+**Last updated:** July 24, 2019

+Move DatePicker from the polyfill folder to the plugins, giving developers flexibility to provide either the native date picker from the browser or the plugin itself.
+Plugin's default behaviour MUST remain the polyfill (for browser without support), but further enhancements could be added optionally.
+One of the major concern was that Edge's native date picker prevents the user from inputting text in the field.

 ### Angular